In this article we will discuss, not only what an expansion joint is, but how it should be applied to your balcony.

 The Australian Standard defines these joints as: “…Discontinuities in the tiled surface, filled with permanently deformable material, which are intended to perform the following functions:

 - (a) separation of the tiled surface from fixed elements such as columns, walls etc;

 - (b) subdivision of large areas of tiled surface into smaller sections to compensate for induced strain from various sources; and

 - (c) to interrupt the tiled surface to match discontinuities in substrate such as construction joints, movement joints etc.”

-The reason they are so critical is that without them, especially on floors subject to sunlight, most installations which otherwise appear to be well done, can sometimes fail.
+The reason they are so critical for tiling is that without them, especially on floors subject to sunlight, most installations which otherwise appear to be well done can sometimes fail.

 Without enough room for the tile assembly to expand, the tile will pop up or “tent” most times in the middle of the floor.
 This situation can occur in both commercial as well as large residential jobs, so none of them are exempt from this requirement.